Handbook

 School Closings

 In the event of severe inclement weather or mechanical breakdown, school may be closed or starting time delayed.
 The same conditions may also necessitate early dismissal.
-This situation will be announced over local radio and television stations, the Blackboard Connect System, as well as posted on the Jefferson County Schools website, http://jc-tn.net/.
+This situation will be announced over social media, local radio and television stations, the Blackboard Connect System, as well as posted on the Jefferson County Schools website, https://jc-tn.net/ and Jefferson County Schools twitter (@JeffCoTNSchools).
 If no report is heard, one can assume that school will be in session on regular schedule.
 Please do not call the school.
 Telephone lines must remain open for emergencies.

 Searches for illegal items